-- TSa provides useful interface facilities but it is still under development. - So far, only simple rewrite (souring) rules are used and they are not comprehensive.
-E.g., unable to cope with things like x = ... = x. - The TSa theory and metatheory need development.
+- TSa provides useful interface facilities but it is still under development. - The TSa theory and metatheory need development.

 Example of a MathLang Path (into Mizar) (Kamareddine, Maarek, Retel and Wells 2007a)

 What is DRa?
 (Kamareddine, Maarek, Retel and Wells 2007b)